 One of the most powerful things for women with alopecia is seeing that someone else has already been where they are.
 That moment of realising, "Oh, this actually can work for me," is huge.

-Emma has alopecia universalis and spent years drawing eyeliner onto her bare lids every morning to simulate the look of lashes.
+Emma has alopecia universalis and spent years drawing eyeliner onto her bare lids each morning to simulate the look of lashes.
 She had always assumed false lashes needed natural lashes to cling to, so she never seriously considered them.
 When a friend suggested she try Witchy Lashes, she discovered that lashes designed for bare lids actually existed, and that they worked.

 If you would like that kind of reassurance, read Emma's full story.
 Stories like hers remind you that you are not alone, and that beautiful, wearable lashes are still possible on bare lids.